RI-SE/smirk/docs/System Architecture Description.md

 The physical view presents the system from a system engineer's point of view.
 As SMIRK is designed to be deployed in a simulated environment, i.e., ESI Pro-SiVIC, the phyical view is simplistic.
 TBD: Kasper to describe how SMIRK is integrated in ESI Pro-SiVIC.

 ## 3.5 Scenarios
 Scenarios demonstrate the architecture through a small set of use cases.
 The figures below depict six standard PAEB scenarios.
 In the figures, *v* shows the speed of the car and the pedestrian, respectively.
+If the constant motion vectors would results in a collision, SMIRK shall commence PAEB when the TTC is less than 4 seconds.

 Scenario 1 - Pedestrian crossing the road from the right.

 ![Scenario1](/docs/figures/scenario1.png) <a name="scenario1"></a>

 Scenario 2 - Pedestrian crossing the road from the left.

 ![Scenario2](/docs/figures/scenario2.png) <a name="scenario2"></a>

 Scenario 3 - Pedestrian moving on the road toward the car.

 ![Scenario3](/docs/figures/scenario3.png) <a name="scenario3"></a>

 Scenario 4 - Pedestrian moving on the road away from the car.

 ![Scenario4](/docs/figures/scenario4.png) <a name="scenario4"></a>

 Scenario 5 - Pedestrian standing still on the road.

 ![Scenario5](/docs/figures/scenario5.png) <a name="scenario5"></a>

 Scenario 6 - Pedestrian crossing the road from the right with the angle θ.

 ![Scenario6](/docs/figures/scenario6.png) <a name="scenario6"></a>

 # 4 Architecture Decisions and Rationale